Multiply connected wandering domains of meromorphic functions: the pursuit of uniform internal dynamics: A semi-contracting multiply connected wandering domain

-\subsection{The surgery}
+\subsection{The surgery.}

-At each $U_n$, we want to cut out a small disc and replace $f$ by an appropriately re-scaled Joukowski map inside of it, giving us a pole in each domain.
-After that, of course, we must join $f$ to the Joukowski mapping through quasiconformal interpolation in an appropriate annulus.
-Since we want our resulting quasiregular map to be qc-conjugate to an actual meromorphic one, there are two things we must watch out for: \begin{enumerate} \item Ensure that each interpolating map has good dilatation $K_n$, and that $\prod_{n\geq 1} K_n < +\infty$; \item Prevent orbits from coming back and revisiting places with high dilatation. \end{enumerate}
+At each $U_n$, we want to cut out a small disc and replace $f$ by an appropriately re-scaled version of the Joukowski map $z\mapsto z + z^{-1}$ inside of it, giving us a pole in each domain.
+After that, we must join $f$ to the Joukowski map through quasiconformal interpolation in an appropriate annulus $A_n\subset U_n$ such that $\overline{A_n}\subset U_n$.
+Since we want the resulting quasiregular map $g_0$ to be quasiconformally conjugate to a meromorphic one, there are two conditions we require to hold: \begin{enumerate} \item Ensure that the dilatations $K_n$ of the interpolating map in $A_n$ (respectively) satisfy